 Your best legal safeguard against foreclosure: Chapter 13 bankruptcy

 Once you've defaulted on your mortgage and your lender takes action to foreclose on you, there's not a lot you can do about it.
 You don't have the cash to pay off your loan, but you can't risk the financial hit that a deficiency would bring.
 The best way to limit your losses and retain your home is to use Chapter 13 to stop foreclosure.
 Our foreclosure lawyers can guide you through each step of the Chapter 13 filing process.

 Ask DebtStoppers how Chapter 13 bankruptcy can stop foreclosure on your home

 Don't wait until you're behind on your mortgage payments or have received notice of foreclosure.
-Speak to an experienced DebtStoppers bankruptcy attorney in Atlanta about your Chapter 13 options.
+Speak to an experienced DebtStoppers bankruptcy attorney about your Chapter 13 options.
 Call us at 404-796-7161 or contact our Atlanta office online.